Deciding When to Step Aside From the Decision-Making Process: Abstentions And Disqualifications

-Western City originally published this article in December 2002; it has been updated for this issue.
+Western City originally published this article in December 2002; it has been updated for this issue (and again in December 2015).
 This column is a service of the Institute for Local Government (ILG), whose mission is to promote good government at the local level with practical, impartial and easy-to-use resources for California communities.
 For more information and to access ILG’s resources on public service ethics, visit www.ca-ilg.org/trust.

 Our governing body is struggling with the issue of abstentions.
 What are the important things to keep in mind when disqualified or abstaining from the decision-making process?

 The issues related to refraining from participation in an agency decision can be vexing.
 As with many ethical issues, it is an area where the law provides some — but not all — of the answers.

 Part 1 of this two-part article appeared in the April issue of Western City and covered the distinction between abstaining and being disqualified from the decision-making process, as well as examples that illustrate these situations.

 Disqualifications, Abstentions And the Ability to Take Action

 The general rule is that a majority of a decision-making body must be present for it to conduct business — a concept known as a quorum.1 Having a quorum ensures that a legally specified minimum number of decision-makers participate in a decision.

 Typically a quorum is necessary for an item to pass, although special rules apply to certain kinds of actions or bodies.
 For example, city council resolutions, orders to pay money and all ordinances require a majority to pass.2 A majority vote of the entire membership of the board is required for acts by county boards of supervisors.3 The law also requires more than a majority of the body in order to take certain actions.4